-Both the 2022-23 Model Report for Victorian Government Departments and a Summary of Changes are available from this page of DTF's website.
+Both the 2024-25 Model Report for Victorian Government Departments and a Summary of Changes and the 2024-25 Tier 2 Model Financial Report are available from this page of DTF's website.
 For further details, see Chapter 6.

 Part B of this guide (Chapters 7 to 16) describes how a DEECA agency would make a disclosure in the annual report, when that disclosure would be different to a disclosure in the Model Report that a department would make.